Author: Jarod Bona

 In 2007, the Supreme Court dramatically changed the landscape when it decided Leegin Creative Leather Products, Inc. v.
 PSKS, Inc. (Kay’s Closet).
 The question presented to the Supreme Court in Leegin was whether to overrule an almost 100-year old precedent (Dr. Miles Medical Co.) that established the rule that resale-price maintenance was per se illegal under the Sherman Act.

 The Supreme Court didn’t believe this was a good justification: “We reaffirm that ‘the state of the common law 400 or even 100 years ago is irrelevant to the issue before us: the effect of the antitrust laws upon vertical distributional restraints in the American economy today.”
+Of course, in a way, the federal antitrust laws (although statutory) are often treated as a sort of antitrust common law.

 The Supreme Court explained in Leegin that there is little dispute in economics or antitrust that resale-price maintenance does, in fact, have some pro-competitive virtues.
 So a per se prohibition here would likely deter competitively beneficial activity.
-The Court then created its own ledger of sorts and explained the pro-competitive benefits of RPM, then its potentially anticompetitive harm.
+The Court then created its own ledger of sorts and explained the pro-competitive benefits of RPM, then its potentially anticompetitive harms.

 Because the Court ultimately concluded that resale-price-maintenance agreements will henceforth be adjudged under the rule-of-reason, you should really pay attention to these sections.
 The Court supplies a roadmap of factors that will either add or detract from an agreement’s likely legality.